Open Accessibility Menu

 Mary Washington Hospice

-Our hospice team can admit a patient within 24 hours of a referral.
+We can admit a patient to our hospice program within 24 hours of receiving a referral.

-Patients of all ages who have a prognosis of 6 months or less, if the disease follows its usual course; patients must forgo Medicare coverage for curative treatments related to terminal illness.
+Patients of all ages with a prognosis of 6 months or less, following the usual course of their disease.
+Patients must forego Medicare coverage for curative treatments related to their terminal illness.

 Primary Goals of Hospice Care